Scheduled MonumentsEnglandAncient settlement Hunterheugh Crags

 What is Ancient settlement Hunterheugh Crags?

-Hunterheugh Crags is an ancient settlement located in Northumberland, England, comprising archaeological remains that reflect occupation in the prehistoric or early historic period.
+Hunterheugh Crags is an ancient settlement located in Northumberland, England, positioned on prominent rocky outcrops that would have provided natural defensive advantages to its inhabitants.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006476.

 Who is responsible for protecting Ancient settlement Hunterheugh Crags?